microsoft/openvmm/Guide/src/dev_guide/getting_started/linux.md

 # Getting started on Linux / WSL2

-This page provides instructions for installing the necessary dependencies to build OpenVMM or OpenHCL in WSL2.
+This page provides instructions for installing the necessary dependencies to build OpenVMM or OpenHCL on Linux / WSL2.

-You must be running a recent version of Windows 11.
-Windows 10 is no longer supported as a development platform, due to needed WHP APIs.

 ## [WSL2] Installing WSL2